 Originally from Moncks Corner, South Carolina, Dallas J. Herndon (b.
 1994) completed his undergraduate studies (summa cum laude) at Newberry College (Newberry, SC), majoring in Music Performance (clarinet) and Music Theory, with a minor in Jazz Studies.
 He completed his graduate studies (M.M.) in composition and music theory at East Carolina University, where he served as a music theory instructor, audio recording assistant, and as the graduate supervisor for the theory tutoring program.
-More recently, he was an Adjunct Instructor of Music at Pitt Community College (Winterville, NC), where he taught and assisted with courses in music theory, aural skills, music appreciation, and American Music.
+He previously worked as an Adjunct Instructor of Music at Pitt Community College (Winterville, NC), where he taught and assisted with courses in music theory, aural skills, music appreciation, and American Music.
 Dallas is currently pursuing his doctoral studies (PhD) in music composition at the University of Utah, having studied with Steve Roens, Elisabet Curbelo, Manuela Meier, and Miguel Chuaqui, where he also teaches and assists with undergraduate courses in music theory and musicianship.

 Dallas’s music has been recognized in a variety of competitive platforms.
 Written in 2014, Omega received its world premiere by the Newberry College Saxophone Ensemble, and placed as the state winner (South Carolina) for the 2015-2016 MTNA Composition Competition.
 His work Tetramania (for fixed media) was featured in The East Carolinian as well as the 60th Edition of ECU’s Rebel Magazine, a university magazine devoted to showcasing a wide variety of mediums within the creative arts.
-Recent endeavors include participating in the 2017 Snow Pond Composers Workshop (Sidney, Maine), where his work Two Preludes for Violin and Viola was premiered by violinist Maya Bennardo and violist Hannah Levinson, as well as the Charlotte New Music Festival (2018) in Charlotte NC, where his works Two Etudes for Saxophone Quartet and Micromorphosis were premiered by the Red Clay Saxophone Quartet and the Beo String Quartet, respectively.
+Past endeavors include participating in the 2017 Snow Pond Composers Workshop (Sidney, Maine), where his work Two Preludes for Violin and Viola was premiered by violinist Maya Bennardo and violist Hannah Levinson, as well as the Charlotte New Music Festival (2018) in Charlotte NC, where his works Two Etudes for Saxophone Quartet and Micromorphosis were premiered by the Red Clay Saxophone Quartet and the Beo String Quartet, respectively.